LILIXIYA/Job_analysis_tool/README.md

 ## 🏃 How to run

-All dependencies are specified in `requirementx.txt`.
+All dependencies are specified in `requirements.txt`.

 `pip install -r requirements.txt`